Monetary Policy Transmission to Credit Markets

 HY (Bloomberg US High Yield)310 bps599 bps289 bps

-The durable lesson: HY spreads nearly doubled while IG widened by less than 50%.
+The takeaway: HY spreads nearly doubled while IG widened by less than 50%.
 If you hold high-yield bonds, Fed tightening cycles create significantly more price volatility.

 Time Lags: Why Policy Works Slowly